Mili-haifa/Systeme-de-gestion-d-incendie/README.md

-# Systeme de gestion d'incendi
+# Systeme de gestion d'incendie

 This projet is developed during Labs of the subject IoT Architecture </br>